Insurance bad faith in Nevada is when an insurance company refuses to defend or indemnify a policy holder without a reasonable basis.

 - Damages for the mental suffering and emotional distress caused by the insurer’s bad faith.

-Nevada law allows the recovery of punitive damages in bad faith insurance cases.
+Nevada law also allows the recovery of punitive damages in bad faith insurance cases.
 To win them, the insurer must have acted with:

 - fraud,